infomaniac50/LinkSpriteLCD/README.md

 Github: [@infomaniac50](https://github.com/infomaniac50/)
 [License: GPLv3](LICENSE.md)

-A library to simplify usage of the LinkSprite LCD Shield.
 This library is used to read the keypad buttons on the LinkSprite LCD Shield.
 I got mine from Sparkfun but they link a wiki page here: [LinkSprite LCD Wiki](http://linksprite.com/wiki/index.php5?title=16_X_2_LCD_Keypad_Shield_for_Arduino_V2).
 The buttons are all tied to A0 through a resistor network.
 I have included the schematic PDF from Sparkfun for future reference.
 The PDF and other documentation can be found in the extras folder.

 ### Extras ###